oscillatingneutrino/Food-and-Agriculture-Exploratory-Analysis/README.md

 # Food-and-Agriculture-Exploratory-Analysis

 Questions
-How has global warming affected land temperatures?

-What trends have emissions followed?
+What trends have emission intensities and total emissions followed per each source?

-What effect has land use had on global warming?

-What trends have food availability for different food sectors followed?
+How have food costs changed as emissions and food yields change?

+Which country gives the individual the most purchasing power for food?

-How has the availability of food changed?
+How has the change in emissions change the yield in food sources?

-How have trends in exporting/importing changed?

-The production of which item has had the most effect on emission intensities?